josdem/hugo/content/techtalk/best_practices/solid_principles.md

 Entities must depend on abstractions not on concretions.

-The classical use of this principle of `BeanFactory` in spring framework.
-In spring framework, all modules are provided as separate components which can work together by simply injected dependencies in other module.
+The classical use of this principle is `BeanFactory` in [Spring Framework](https://spring.io/).
+In Spring, components can work together by simply injected dependencies in other components.

 Let's consider a `PersonService` and inject a `PersonRepository` as dependency.